 New CISOs often conduct a security assessment when they join a new company to obtain a gap analysis of the security program.
 This shows them how effective the organization is in dealing with cyber-attacks.
 These security assessments are sometimes conducted without the knowledge of the IT security team because it could otherwise influence the results.

 Some regulations, such as PCI DSS and HIPAA, require penetration tests.
-Make sure you understand how the penetration test should be conducted to ensure that you will pass the audit.
+Make sure you understand how the penetration test should be conducted and reported to ensure that you will pass the audit.